apache/incubator-devlake-website/docs/Metrics/DeploymentFrequency.md

 <b>Data Sources Required</b>

-This metric relies on deployments collected in multiple ways:

-- Open APIs of Jenkins, GitLab, GitHub, etc.
-- Webhook for general CI tools.
-- Releases and PR/MRs from GitHub, GitLab APIs, etc.
+`Deployments` from Jenkins, GitLab CI, GitHub Action, BitBucket Pipelines, Webhook, etc.

 <b>Transformation Rules Required</b>

-This metric relies on the deployment configuration in Jenkins, GitLab or GitHub transformation rules to let DevLake know what CI builds/jobs can be regarded as deployments.
+Define `deployment` in [data transformations](https://devlake.apache.org/docs/Configuration/Tutorial#step-3---add-transformations-optional) while configuring the blueprint of a project to let DevLake know what CI records can be regarded as deployments.

 <b>SQL Queries</b>

+DevLake deployments can be found in table [cicd_deployment_commits](/docs/DataModels/DevLakeDomainLayerSchema.md#cicd_deployment_commits).
 If you want to measure the monthly trend of deployment count as the picture shown below, run the following SQL in Grafana.

 ![](/img/Metrics/deployment-frequency-monthly.jpeg)